AI Data Operations · Pricing Intelligence 2026

 Active Learning Pipelines

 Train an initial model on a small labeled subset, then use it to identify which unlabeled samples are most informative (highest model uncertainty).
 Label those first.
-Active learning consistently reduces the total number of samples requiring human annotation by 30–50% for equivalent model performance.
+Active learning consistently reduces the total number of samples requiring human annotation by 30–50% for equivalent model performance — a direct reduction in AI training data cost.
+This technique is especially powerful for object detection and image labeling projects where the dataset is large but label budget is fixed.

 3